kiper22/portfolio/House Price Analysis/README.md

 # Price Analysis Project

 This project contains a price analysis using various machine learning techniques.
+The goal is to predict the price of an apartment depending on features such as the year of the seller, the type of house or the city.

 Source data: https://www.kaggle.com/datasets/joebeachcapital/house-prices-2001-2020/data